sunju/sunju.github.io/research/pr/index.markdown

 title: Phase Retrieval, Spectral Factorization, and Applications
 ---

 Recover phaseless complex signals from measured magnitudes, or recover complex signals from the auto-correlation sequences.
 While for 1D signals the problem is solved both in theory and in practice, that for 2D or higher-D's are still largely open.
-Emphasis will be put on recent developments. (**Update: Jan 13 2019**)
+Emphasis will be put on recent developments. (**Update: Feb 09 2020**)

 \[<span style="color:red">**S**</span>\] indicates my contribution.

 ### Provable Results with Algorithms